orbitingflea/orbitingflea.github.io/_pages/about.md

 ## Selected Publications

+- **More Asymmetry Yields Faster Matrix Multiplication** with Josh Alman, Ran Duan, Virginia Vassilevska Williams, Yinzhan Xu, and Zixuan Xu
+  In SODA 2025
+- **Tight Bounds and Phase Transitions for Incremental and Dynamic Retrieval**
+  with William Kuszmaul, Aaron Putterman, Tingqiang Xu, and Hangrui Zhou
+  In SODA 2025
 - **[Tight Bounds for Classical Open Addressing](https://arxiv.org/abs/2409.11280)**
   with Michael A. Bender and William Kuszmaul
   In FOCS 2024